mussatto/mussatto.github.io/_posts/2016-10-06-getParameter-vs-getAttribute.markdown

 layout: post
 title:  "Java - getParameter vs getAttribute"
 date:   2016-10-06 00:00:00
-categories: spring springboot facebook social
+categories: getParameter getAttribute java jsp servlet
 ---

 In this post I will write a little bit about the difference between getParameter vs getAttribute in javax.servlet.http.HttpServletRequest in Java.